brickee/HyTrel/README.md

 - Put the pre-processed and structured pretraining data into the directory `/data/pretrain/`\
   **Note**:
   1. Pretraining data `tables_{train, valid}.jsonl` are acquired and preprocessed by using the scripts from the [TaBERT](https://arrow.apache.org/docs/python/index.html);
-  2. We format it as [arrow](https://arrow.apache.org/docs/python/index.html) format in consideration of memory usage.
+  2. We format it as [arrow](https://arrow.apache.org/docs/python/index.html) in consideration of memory usage.
 - Run `sh pretrain.sh`